 Page is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Page is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Page who work in office and administrative support (76.60%), teaching (23.40%), and sales jobs (0.00%).

-Being a small town, Page does not have a public transit system used by locals to get to and from work.
+Page is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Page in 2022 was $40,960, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,840 for a family of four.
 However, Page contains both very wealthy and poor people as well.